schwallergroup/llm_adsorbate/README.md

 ## Requirements

-This project uses OpenRouter to interact with various large language models.
-To use this application, you need to have an OpenRouter account and an API key.
+Currently, to use this application, you need to have an OpenRouter account and an API key.

 - [OpenRouter](https://openrouter.ai/)